 It was an hour of tying up loose ends and stitching open wounds.
 Still making amends for ruining everybody’s Christmas, series four of the ITV drama is doing all it can to get back to rocking our collective cradle on a Sunday night by cooing reassuring things about luncheons and tenant farming.
 They’d even brought the dog’s bum intro back to usher us comfortingly into the status quo.

-Not that there wasn’t dramatic incident this week - Mr Molesley got tar on his ear for a start - but on the whole, these past two episodes have seen Downton Abbey pull the shutters on the shock shop and return to the cosy blanket business.
+Not that there wasn’t dramatic incident this week – Mr Molesley got tar on his ear for a start – but on the whole, these past two episodes have seen Downton Abbey pull the shutters on the shock store and return to the cosy blanket business.

-To wit, the kitchen was abuzz when former under house maid Gwen (Rose Leslie, now numbering amongst Game of Thrones’ wildlings) sent them all a letter from Beyond the Wall.
+To wit, the kitchen was abuzz when former under house maid Gwen (Rose Leslie, now numbering amongst Game of Thrones’ wildlings) sent them all a mail from Beyond the Wall.
 Not to be outdone, Cousin Matthew borrowed an idea from his dead fiancée last series by sending one from beyond the grave, and handily resolving a plot point into the bargain.